 Carmen Julia: I can relate to that experience.
 I will always be a member of Sagrados Corazones Parish in Guaynabo, Puerto Rico.
 When away from home, I visit other parishes like Saint Therese or Saint Nicholas in Aurora, Illinois.
 It is a “catholic” – universal – church, but our home parish had a great influence on our spiritual development.
 Could you provide our readers with a background of your teaching career as well as subjects you have taught and where?

 Peter: My first job was with the Head Start Early Childhood Program in 1974.
 It was in a low - income rural area.
-Next I moved to the Second Chance Alternative High School for teenage drop outs.
+Next, I moved to the Second Chance Alternative High School for teenage dropouts.
 This school ran out of funding so I moved into English as a Second Language, teaching in the inner city.
-It was gratifying work sponsored by the Church of the Brethren.
-Out of this experience I got the opportunity to teach English in Japan.
+It was gratifying to work sponsored by the Church of the Brethren.
+Out of this experience, I got the opportunity to teach English in Japan.
 That was a dream come true.
-I stayed at that Junior College in Tokyo for 4 years.
+I stayed at Junior College in Tokyo for 4 years.
 World-wide education became an attraction for me.
 I taught short courses in Cost Rica and refined my Spanish in Mexico.
-Finally I decided to return to the USA and try my hand at college administration at the Cardinal Stritch College in Wisconsin, a Catholic University in Milwaukee.
-In the 1990s the Chicago Public Schools system was recruiting inner city teachers who could speak Spanish so I settled down to a school, grade level and a course load in English and history.
+Finally, I decided to return to the USA and try my hand at college administration at the Cardinal Stritch College in Wisconsin, a Catholic University in Milwaukee.
+In the 1990s the Chicago Public Schools system was recruiting inner-city teachers who could speak Spanish so I settled down to a school, grade level, and a course load in English and history.
 I also settled down and got married.
-I have been blessed with a diverse career from pre - school level, to the teenage level, to adult college level plus work in a few schools around the world.
+I have been blessed with a diverse career from pre-school level, to the teenage level, to adult college level plus work in a few schools around the world.

-Peter: Well there is a clear history of “ethnic succession” in Chicago; a sociological path or trajectory from the “Port of Entry” near the city’s core where housing stock is recycled, crime is a factor but mass transit is helpful for the newcomer.
+Peter: Well, there is a clear history of “ethnic succession” in Chicago; a sociological path or trajectory from the “Port of Entry” near the city’s core where housing stock is recycled, crime is a factor but mass transit is helpful for the newcomer.
 This was a Chicago pattern for more than 100 years.
 As one ethnic group got a tow hold on prosperity, many migrated west regarding immigrant groups I have studied.
-The Mexican enclave in Pilsen follow the traditional pattern of westward urban migration as did the Czechs, some Jews, and many Italians in my book.
+The Mexican enclave in Pilsen follows the traditional pattern of westward urban migration as did the Czechs, some Jews, and many Italians in my book.
 Today this old pattern has been scrambled.
-New arrivals from India, or the Mid-East now disembark at O'Hare Airport and migrate straight into “collar communities” like Stone Park, Addison, Skokie, Arlington Heights and, of course, your home area in Aurora, Carmen.
-The net gain is less crime and improved housing stock but of course the financial cost is high for the new family.
+New arrivals from India or the Mid-East now disembark at O'Hare Airport and migrate straight into “collar communities” like Stone Park, Addison, Skokie, Arlington Heights, and, of course, your home area in Aurora, Carmen.
+The net gain is less crime and improved housing stock but of course, the financial cost is high for the new family.

 Now all this “evolution” does impact the educational fabric as you mentioned Carmen.
 Think about the property tax mil. rate on schools in, say Skokie over Chicago’s dwindling resources.
 It costs about $10k per child per year to provide ESL services and schooling for a new student arrival in Chicago but perhaps $14k per child is spent in Evanston on a student whose first language is not English, or perhaps has learning disabilities.
 This disparity is great.